Story #6353

 I am wondering - has it been considered to add metadata as a separate content typse to the mirror repo type?
 This could allow us to distribute the repository right away without the need of creating the publication.
 On the other hand i would not know how we'd allow user setting a gpg_check option, for example.
 This idea is obviously far from being flawless, just throwing it on the table for discussion.

-Updated by ttereshc 6 months ago
+Updated by ttereshc about 4 years ago

 I wonder how we would leave the room to the user to specify signing_service and gpg_check options?